 Sioux City Prairie is one of the nation’s largest native prairie tracts found in an urban setting.
 An area uniquely and delicately balanced between the city and the wild, Sioux City Prairie offers Briar Cliff University students and local high school students an outdoor classroom.

 Why You Should Visit

-Sioux City Prairie is a Conservancy-owned 150-acre tallgrass prairie preserve.
+Sioux City Prairie is a TNC-owned 150-acre tallgrass prairie preserve.
 The prairie and wooded valleys of this well-drained, high-relief landscape support a variety of plants and animals typically found further west in the Great Plains.
 The preserve also supports a diverse population of birds and it provides critical habitat for many species of prairie butterflies.

 Woodbury County, in the northern portion of the Loess Hills (within the metropolitan area of Sioux City)